Anna Kate Zimmer

 Claire Timphony

-Claire Timphony is currently a junior Music Education student at Southeastern Louisiana University.
-As a saxophonist, she studies with Professor Brina Faciane and is active in many of the ensembles in the department.
-She is the principal saxophonist in the Wind Symphony, plays Lead Alto in the Jazz Band, and performs in one of the saxophone quartets.
-Additionally, she is one of the members of The Spirit of the Southland Marching Band, and one of the student conductors for that ensemble, as well as the Basketball Band.
-This past year, she took on the role as one of the Undergraduate Assistants to the Marching Band.
-Recently, she participated in the 2025 CBDNA Louisiana Intercollegiate Band.
+"Claire Timphony is currently a senior Music Education student at Southeastern Louisiana University.
+As a saxophonist, she studies with Instructor Brina Faciane and is active in many of the ensembles in the department.
+She performs in the Southeastern Wind Symphony, Jazz Ensemble, a saxophone quartet and has previously collaborated with the orchestra.
+Additionally, she was a member of The Spirit of the Southland Marching Band and one of the student conductors for that ensemble, as well as the Basketball Band.
+For the past two years, she has taken on the role of Undergraduate Assistant to the Marching Band.
+She participated in the 2025 CBDNA Louisiana Intercollegiate Band.
 She is a member of Sigma Alpha Iota International Music Fraternity.
-As an educator, she has worked with the Northshore High School Marching Band this past fall.
-An alum of Mandeville, she is looking forward to working with their program this coming summer.
+As an alumna of Mandeville High, she is excited to be working with their group this summer. "

 Ahmad